raghav25bce11246/VITyarthi-Project/README.md

 python vittt.py

-5. Follow the on-screen instructions and enter the required details.
+5. Follow the onscreen instructions and enter the required details.